 The desire to be known is a nauseous road of insecurity and idiocy.
 The road of popularity is paved to make you forget who you are.
 It’s the brick of regret that breaks you when you realize everyone knows you, but you.

-Knowing is the journey.
-The only way to move the mountain is by taking it.
+Knowing is the journey, and the only way to move the mountain is by taking it.